Inference-time Stochastic Ranking with Risk Control: Proof

 Then $\forall \delta \in (0,1)$, with probability at least $1-\delta$,

 \end{lemma}

-In order to apply the aforementioned lemma, we have to show that the risk function $ R^q(\lambda) = \frac{1}{m}\sum_{j=1}^m l(\hat{\by}^j, \by^*)$ can be equivalently written as an indicator random variable w.r.t. a certain threshold $\lambda$.
+In order to apply Lemma~\ref{lemma}, we have to show that the risk function $ R^q(\lambda) = \frac{1}{m}\sum_{j=1}^m l(\hat{\by}^j, \by^*)$ can be equivalently written as a function of the empirical cumulative distribution of an indicator random variable w.r.t. a certain threshold $\lambda$.
 More specifically, when we take $1-\text{NDCG@K}$ as the risk function $R$ and $l$ as the 0-1 loss function.
 Each threshold $\lambda$ corresponds to a certain probability that the best item is shown at the top position, which is denoted as $z(\lambda)$.
 Denote by $Z_j$ a uniformly random variable defined on $[0,1]$.
-Then
+Then with 0-1 loss $l$